 Build quality is average at best.
 The Bohm wireless Bluetooth headphones are sturdy enough to handle a few drops without being damaged.
 Unfortunately, their lightweight design doesn't feel as durable as some other headphones and the swivel mechanism feels loose and susceptible to breaking under physical stress.

 The Bohm Bluetooth headphones are surprisingly stable on the head.
 The clamping tightness that may be uncomfortable for some prevents these headphones from slipping off the ears even while running.
 They're not designed for sports so during high-intensity activities they will move slightly, but they easily maintain their position during casual listening sessions.

-The Bohm B-66 are an average sounding pair of on-ear closed-back headphones.
 They have an excellent, consistent, and extended Bass, a good Mid Range and a decent Treble.
 However, their Bass could be slightly muddy, and their Mid Range is a bit forward sounding.
 Additionally, they have a mediocre distortion performance and like most closed-back on-ear headphones, a poor Soundstage.